 - Alternatively, you can also apply mild fish-based fertilizer to provide additional nutrients.

-- Look out for any dead leaves and branches and snip them off as soon as you witness some.
+- Snip off any dead leaves and branches as soon as you witness some.

-You can transplant the plant to a bigger pot or your outdoor garden if it is overgrowing.
+If it is overgrowing, you can transplant the plant to a bigger pot or your outdoor garden.

 This video might clarify the methods to grow your Rose plant out of cut flowers.

 Candle hack is one of the best tricks to bring life to your rose cuttings.

 All you have to do is provide one or two drops of candle wax to the tips of the stem you want to grow.

 This helps to retain the moisture within the stem cutting and prevents your plant from moisture loss.